Liampeel/TranslateApp/README.md

 This application allows users to take a photo of text and translate it into a different language.
 They can save these translated texts into their account which is handled via a Django API.
 This API is also used to validate and handle queries made by the user.
 Once a user registers an account and logs in they will be issued a unique session token which communicates with the server to allow users to post data on their specific account.
 When data has been posted, a user can view a graph of the languages that were posted and their occurence from the home page of the app.
-Users can also see a list of texts they have posted from their individual account.
+Users can also see a list of texts they have posted from their individual account and delete any of these texts.

 ## Build